luiswirth/bsc-thesis/src/matter.typ

 An easy example for a manifold would be the unit sphere $SS^2$ inside of $RR^3$.
 It's the set of points ${ xv in RR^3 mid(|) norm(xv) = 1 }$, distance 1 from the origin.
 So it's just the surface and not the ball, that has it's volume filled in.
-This perspective is called the extrinsic view of a manifold.
+This perspective is called the extrinsic view of a manifold, since we study the manifold from the ambient space $RR^3$.
-$RR^3$ plays the role of an ambient space, in which the actual manifold lives in.
+The manifold is placed into it through an embedding $Phi: Omega -> RR^N$.
-We can study this manifold using the tools from euclidean geometry.
+Using it, we can study this manifold with the tools from extrinsic euclidean geometry.
-This extrinsic perspective studies the manifold through it's embedding $Phi: Omega -> RR^N$.
+If the manifold is curved the ambient space must be higher dimensional than the manifold itself.
-The ambient space is usually higher dimensional than the manifold itself.
 For our example the ambient space is 3 dimensional, while the dimension of the manifold is just 2D, since the sphere is just a surface.

 But the manifold is an object in it's own right, that exists independent from the ambient space.
 We can take an intrinsic view and study the manifold without ever referring to the surroundings.
-This is the perspective that differential geometry takes and is the one we will be using.
+This is the perspective that differential geometry takes and is the one we will be mainly using.
 Here we forget about the embedding $Phi$ and study the manifold as an abstract mathematical object.

 This is also the way in which Einstein's Theory of General Relativity describe the spacetime continuum.
 Spacetime is a manifold of intrinsic dimension 4 and the theory doesn't say anything about the ambient space in which the manifold is embeddable into.
 It might as well not exist!